macropin/django-registration/docs/quickstart.rst

     This is the number of days users will have to activate their accounts after registering.
-If a user does not activate within that period, the account will remain permanently inactive and may be deleted by maintenance scripts provided in django-registration.
+If a user does not activate within that period, the account will remain permanently inactive and may be deleted by maintenance scripts provided in |project|.

 ``REGISTRATION_AUTO_LOGIN``
     Optional.
 If this is `True`, your users will automatically log in when they